-Invited Instruction Sessions in Classrooms
+Invited Instruction Sessions in Classrooms and Labs

 Library instructors are happy to come into your classroom to support your teaching during a course.
 These sessions can be set at any specific length that fits with your needs for supporting your students' learning during class time.
+Visits can also be made to labs to deliver customized instructional sessions for student and staff researchers.
 Library instructors can address basic research skills (such as citation management, literature review, accessing library resources) or digital literacies (software instruction, etc).
 These instruction sessions are planned or designed in partnership between you and library instructors.